architect/arc.codes/public/reference/arc/http.md

     - Example: `get /:foo`
     - See also: [Express route parameters](https://expressjs.com/en/guide/routing.html#route-parameters)
   - Catchalls are defined with a `*`, followed by no additional characters
+    - Only available in `HTTP`-type APIs in Architect 8+
     - Catchalls are greedy and capture requests for resources in all nested path parts
     - Example: `get /foo/*`